 specified conditions.
 The locus of point (if non-empty) well be sketches in the graphics view.
 See § 2.5 for some introductory examples.

-From v1.3.0 there is a possibility to edit the library of subfigures
+There is a possibility to edit the library of subfigures

 from within Yaglom itself.
 This provides a convenient and powerful